tonymnshk/maze-demo/README.md

 All the jars/libs are managed by Maven.

 ### Installing
-Method One:
-If you use an IDE, such as Eclips.
+Method One: If you use an IDE, such as Eclips.
 1. import this project from Github;
 2. right-click the project -> Maven -> Update Project (maven will add all dependencies, jars);
 3. right-click the project and do a "Run As" -> "Run on server"(you need to add a local server, such as Tomcat 8+).

-Method Two
-In Eclipse IDE,
+Method Two: In Eclipse IDE,
 1. import this project from Github;
 2. right-click the project -> Maven -> Update Project (maven will add all dependencies, jars);
 3. right-click the project -> Run as -> Maven install (this will build the war file);
 4. Deploy the war file to a Java EE container.

-Method Three
+Method Three: directly deploy
 1. download the war file from GitHub
 2. Deploy the war file to a Java EE container.